 Many Americans have grown concerned about the monopoly power that Big Tech corporations wield.
 But few people realize that the problem of concentrated private power also infects the electricity sector.
 In most regions, electricity is controlled by a single investor-owned utility with a government-granted monopoly.
 Across the country, powerful utilities are actively blocking decentralized solar energy, degrading the reliability of the power lines even as they raise prices, and failing to make the grid investments needed for a clean, carbon-free future.

-Join the Institute for Local Self-Reliance for an inspiring conversation with advocates who are taking on electric utility monopolies with the aim of accelerating the shift to clean energy and winning democratic community control.
+On Thursday, January 20th, the Institute for Local Self-Reliance hosted an inspiring conversation with advocates who are taking on electric utility monopolies with the aim of accelerating the shift to clean energy and winning democratic community control.
 Watch a recording of the event below.

 New Citizen Initiatives Challenge Monopoly Electric Utilities

 - Our Power, a citizen-led ballot campaign in Maine that aims to convert the utility serving most of the state to a consumer-owned electric company, allowing for competition and innovation on a public grid system.